EionRobb/purple-mattermost/README.md

 - user list for rooms is limited to (first) 200.
 - chat history is not read from local log files.
-- group channels are missing from buddy list.
+- chat history is not (always) read from server.
 - ...